 “Oh, that My people would listen to Me,

 Interesting that wheat originated in the Middle East, and eventually spread throughout the rest of the world.
-Isn't this so very picturesque of the Gospel, the good news of God's Word, that originated in the Middle East than goes out to the rest of the world and produces a harvest of the souls of men.
+Isn't this so very picturesque of the Gospel, the good news of God's Word, that originated in the Middle East that goes out to the rest of the world and produces a harvest of the souls of men?

-Presently, in modern Judaism, the Feast of Weeks/Shavuot is in keeping with the same themes as was celebrated in Jesus' time, and is observed by the Jewish people to commemorate the giving of the Torah (God's Word, Instruction, Law) to Moses on Mount Sinai, as was mentioned earlier.
+Presently, in modern Judaism, the Feast of Weeks/Shavuot is in keeping with the same themes as was celebrated in Jesus' time.
+It is observed by the Jewish people to commemorate the giving of the Torah (God's Word, Instruction, Law) to Moses on Mount Sinai, as was mentioned earlier.

 Milk and honey are compared to the Torah along with its delights, by Solomon who wrote

 Honey and milk are under your tongue

 — Song of Solomon 4:11

 The New Testament makes this same connection.

 as newborn babes, desire the pure milk of the word, that you may grow thereby